-Telephone: The phone number where you wish to receive communication regarding regarding this internship.
+Telephone: The phone number where you wish to receive communication regarding this internship.

-Mailing Address: The mailing address where you wish to receive communication
+Mailing Address: The mailing address where you wish to receive communication regarding this internship.

 How did you find out about this program: A website?
 A professor?
 Word of mouth?
 Your college Career Services Office?
 Handshake?